inet-framework/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 In this example, we'll visualize the state of the wifi MAC modules:
 reception state, transmission state, and contention state.

 The IEEE 802.11 MAC is the ``wlan[0].mac`` submodule inside each host.
 It is a compound module itself.
 The transmission process is in its
 ``tx`` submodule, reception is in its ``rx`` submodule, and
 the submodule responsible for contention in DCF mode is the
 ``dcf.channelAccess.contention`` submodule.
 All three submodules
-display their internal states via display string ``t`` tags,
+display their internal states via display string ``t`` tags
 so we can use the :ned:`InfoVisualizer` to display them over
 the host icons.

 The visualizer allows specifying multiple submodules in the  :par:`modules`
-parameter, so we can list all of *tx*, *rx* and *contention*:
+parameter so that we can list all of *tx*, *rx*, and *contention*:

 .. literalinclude:: ../omnetpp.ini
    :start-at: modules = "*.*.wlan[0].mac.tx
    :end-before: placementHint
    :language: ini

 The simulation can be run by choosing the ``MACStates`` configuration
 from the ini file.
 The following captured video shows the result:

 .. video:: macstates.mp4
    :width: 718
    :height: 480

-In the video you can follow how the MAC states of nodes change as frames are
+In the video, you can follow how the MAC states of nodes change as frames are
 transmitted and received.
 For example, when ``source`` starts transmitting
 a data frame, its *tx* state switches to ``TRANSMIT``, and when the beginning
 of the frame reaches ``relay``, ``relay``'s *rx* state changes to ``BUSY``.